-- 1 To qualify for the Bachelor of Education ([Specialty] Teaching), a student must achieve 360 points by successfully completing the following: - (a) Core: 135 points with 45 points at Level 6 and 30 points at Level 7 and - (b) Specialty: 225 points from one of the specialties identified in these regulations with at least 90 points at Level 6 and at least 45 points at Level 7. - 2 A student may have their Specialty endorsed with Pasifika if they complete 45 points from EDCR624, EDCR718, EDUC654, and 15 points from EDCR714 or EDUC751. - 3 To qualify for a Bachelor of Education ([Specialty] Teaching), a student must demonstrate competency in mathematics to a level deemed sufficient for the teaching of mathematics in a primary school setting. - 4 A student must successfully complete the practicum requirements and any other obligations as detailed in the programme handbook. - 5 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.
+- To qualify for the Bachelor of Education ([Specialty] Teaching), a student must achieve 360 points by successfully completing the following: - (a) Core: 180 points with 52.5 points at Level 6 and 30 points at Level 7 and - (b) Specialty: 180 points from one of the specialties identified in these regulations with 60 points at Level 5, 67.5 points at Level 6 and 52.5 points at Level 7. - A student may have their Specialty endorsed with Pacific if they complete courses EDUC624, EDCR719, EDCR736 and either (EDTP704 and EDPT705) or (ECET704 and ECET706) with Pacific students in an intermediate/primary school or an early learning service. - 3 A student must successfully complete the practicum requirements and any other obligations as detailed in the practicum handbook. - 4 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.